benangmerah/wilayah/README.md

 * `provinsi` is the `slugified-name` of the province, according to the Permendagri.
 Note that:
   * Daerah Istimewa Yogyakarta, referred as Daista Yogyakarta in the Permendagri, is written as `daerah-istimewa-yogyakarta`, not `daista-yogyakarta`, `yogyakarta`, nor `diy`.
   * DKI Jakarta, on the other hand, is written as `dki-jakarta`, not `daerah-khusus-ibukota-jakarta`, `jakarta`, nor `dki`.
-  * Aceh is written as `aceh`, as it is its official name according to UU No. 11/2006
+  * Aceh is written as `aceh`, as it is its official name according to UU No. 11/2006.
 * `kabupaten-kota` is the `slugified-name` of the kabupaten/kota, _including_ the word `kabupaten` or `kota`.
 The abbreviation Kab. in the Permendagri is expanded.
 Note that the subdivisions of DKI Jakarta are officially termed "Kota Administratif" and "Kabupaten Administratif".
 * `kecamatan` is the `slugified-name` of the kecamatan/distrik, _not including_ the word `kecamatan` nor `distrik`.

-At the moment, the `slugified-name` form of place names are generated using [underscore.string](https://github.com/epeli/underscore.string).
+The `slugified-name` form of place names are generated using the `slugify` function of [underscore.string](https://github.com/epeli/underscore.string).

+These URI conventions can be compared to other ontologies/resources:
+* GeoNames which uses codes for places, appended to the base GeoNames URI.
+* DBPedia uses Wikipedia titles.

+## The instances graph

 Each resource is `rdfs:label`-ed by its name according to the Permendagri.

-The instances RDF graph is available in Turtle format [from the repository](https://raw.githubusercontent.com/benangmerah/idn-adm-div-ont/master/instances.ttl).
+The instances RDF graph is available in Turtle format [from this repository](https://raw.githubusercontent.com/benangmerah/wilayah/master/instances.ttl).

 # About BenangMerah

-BenangMerah is a project to connect information on social development in Indonesia into a knowledge base using Semantic Web technologies.
+BenangMerah is an effort to collect data on social development in Indonesia into a knowledge base based on Semantic Web/Linked Data technologies.

 BenangMerah is developed by Andhika Nugraha, a student at Institut Teknologi Bandung.